How to Secure Apache with Let’s Encrypt on Debian 12, 11, or 10

 • --staple-ocsp: Enables OCSP Stapling, enhancing SSL negotiation performance while maintaining user privacy.

-• --email: The email address for receiving notifications related to your SSL certificate, such as renewal reminders and security alerts.
+• --email: This is the email address to which you will receive notifications related to your SSL certificate, such as renewal reminders and security alerts.

 Replace you@example.com with your actual email and yourdomain.com with your domain name.
 Execute the following command: